the-aditya03/Flappy-NEAT/README.md

 4. Push to the branch (`git push origin feature/my-feature`).
 5. Open a Pull Request.

+---

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for more information.

+---

 ## Acknowledgments